-Configuring the Open Client environment

-- 1 "Set required environment variables" on page 77. - 2 "Add server definitions to the interfaces file" on page 77. - 3 "Verify connectivity using isql" on page 78.

-Set required environment variables To set the environment variables, edit the user_setenv.sh setup script located in EAServer/bin .
+Setting required environment variables

+To set the environment variables, edit the user_setenv.sh setup script located in EAServer/bin.
 Create this file if it does not exist.
+Settings in this file are added automatically to the server environment when it starts.

+After you run the setup script, set the SYBASE and SHLIB_PATH environment variables manually.

+Set the SYBASE environment variable to the full path of the EAServer openclient subdirectory.
+For example:

+'''

+setenv SYBASE /opt/Sybase/EAServer/openclient

+'''

+2 Prefix the Open Client lib subdirectory to the SHLIB_PATH environment variable.
+For example:

+'''

+setenv SHLIB PATH $SYBASE/lib:$SHLIB PATH

+'''

-Settings in this file are added to the server environment when it starts.
-After you run the setup script, set the SYBASE and LD_LIBRARY_PATH environment variables manually.
-1 Set the SYBASE environment variable to the full path of the EAServer openclient subdirectory.
-For example: setenv SYBASE /opt/Sybase/EAServer/openclient 2 Prefix the Open Client lib subdirectory to the LD_LIBRARY_PATH environment variable.
-For example: setenv LD_LIBRARY_PATH \$SYBASE/lib:\$LD_LIBRARY_PATH Add server definitions to the interfaces file The interfaces file in the Open Client installation directory is a text file that defines server names and addresses.
+Adding server definitions to the interfaces file

+The interfaces file in the Open Client installation directory is a text file that defines server names and addresses.
 You must add entries for each EAServer or database server to which you intend to connect.
-Adding server entries to the file with a text editor 1 Create the file \$JAGUAR/interfaces if it does not already exist.

-2 Open the file in your text editor and add an entry in this format:
+- 1 Create the file \$JAGUAR/interfaces if it does not already exist. - 2 Open the file in your text editor and add an entry in this format:

 '''

 server_name

 master tcp ether host, tds_port

-query tcp ether host, tds_port
+query tcp ether host, tds port

 '''